 Plantar fasciitis is often caused by poor foot mechanics.
 If your foot flattens too much, the fascia may overstretch and swell.
 If your foot flattens too little, the fascia may ache from being pulled too tight.

 With plantar fasciitis, the bottom of your foot may hurt when you stand, especially first thing in the morning.
-Pain usually happens on the inside of the foot, near the spot where your heel and arch meet.
+The pain usually happens on the inside of the foot, near the spot where your heel and arch meet.
 Pain may lessen after a few steps, but it comes back after rest or with prolonged movement.

 Treating Plantar Fasciitis